the-domains/bergie-today/_posts/2015-09-13-a-glass-for-enjoying-a-sip-of-whisky-while-floating-in-space.md

 _context: 'http://schema.org'

 ---
-# A Glass for Enjoying a Sip of Whisky While Floating in Space

 <article style=""><h1>A Glass for Enjoying a Sip of Whisky While Floating in Space</h1><p>When space tourism finally takes off and the rich and famous head off for a holiday in orbit as easily as on the Riviera, they may want to sip something stronger than Tang as they gaze down at Earth.
 Something like whisky, perhaps.</p><img src="http://static01.nyt.com/images/2015/09/04/health/04whisky2/04whisky2-facebookJumbo.jpg" /></article>